wolivera/kubrick-multimodal-agent/README.md

 We have detailed the steps to get you started, in this [GETTING_STARTED.md](GETTING_STARTED.md) file.

 > 💡 Having Kubrick running is just the first step!
-Now that you have it up and running, it's time to actually understand how it works (see next section).
+Now that you have it up and running, it's time to actually understand how it works (see [Course Syllabus](#-course-syllabus)).

 ---